 Just like children who are moving, dogs like routine and schedules.
-If you can stick to what your dog knows as his or her normal day, you'll find that your pooch adjust so much more quickly—take them for walks, engage in play and feed them at the same times as before you moved.
+If you can stick to what your dog knows as his or her normal day, you'll find that your pooch adjusts much more quickly—take them for walks, engage in play and feed them at the same times as before you moved.
 This will help your dog feel more secure and at home in the new space.

 If you have to start work right away, you may want to consider hiring a pet sitter to come to your home.
-They can usually cater to individual needs and requests and they charge by the hour.
-Although it may add up in fees, you can ask the sitter to spend more time with your dog initially, then slowly wean him back until he/she's used to being alone.
+They can usually cater to individual needs and requests, and they charge by the hour.
+Although the fees may add up, you can ask the sitter to spend more time with your dog initially, then slowly wean them back until their used to being alone.